-Second, the LMW fraction of the trace metals in the river water often exhibit isotopic signatures drastically different from those of conventionally dissolved < 0.22 μm fraction as it is known for Fe (Ilina et al., 2013a), Sr (Ilina et al., 2013b) and U (Bagard et al., 2011).
-For example, the LMW{<1kDa} of the river water is 2 to 4‰ enriched in 57Fe relative to the < 0.22 μm fraction.
-The unusually high mobility of the LMW{<1kDa} fraction of Fe through the mixing zone is capable of enriching the Arctic ocean in the heavy isotope relative to what might be predicted from the flux of the < 0.22 μm fraction.
+Ocean.
+Second, the LMW fraction of the trace metals in the river water exhibits isotopic signatures drastically different from those of conventionally dissolved < 0.22 μm fraction, as is known for Fe (Ilina et al., 2013a), Sr (Ilina et al., 2013b) and U (Bagard et al., 2011).
+For example, the LMW< 1 kDa of the river water is 2 to 4 ‰ enriched in Fe relative to the <0.22 μm fraction.
+The unusually high mobility of the LMW< 1 kDa fraction of Fe through the mixing zone is capable of enriching the Arctic Ocean in the heavy isotope of various metals relative to what might be predicted from the flux of the <0.22 μm fraction.